Dasharo/docs/docs/variants/supermicro_x11_lga1151_series/overview.md

 </center>

 Supermicro X11 LGA1151 Series are mainboards dedicated for servers and workstations.
-Most notable examples of this are hardware are [X11SSH-TF](https://www.supermicro.com/en/products/motherboard/x11ssh-tf) and [X11SSH-F](https://www.supermicro.com/en/products/motherboard/X11SSH-F).
+Most notable examples of this hardware are [X11SSH-TF](https://www.supermicro.com/en/products/motherboard/x11ssh-tf) and [X11SSH-F](https://www.supermicro.com/en/products/motherboard/X11SSH-F).
 Ideal motherboard for NAS servers, with a PCIE x16 slot to potentially accommodate a